microsoft/api-guidelines/graph/patterns/longRunningOperations.md

 }
 ```

-### Creating a new resource using Stepwise Operation:
+### Create a new resource using Stepwise Operation:

 ```
 POST https://graph.microsoft.com/v1.0/databases/